Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-all.md

 viewstate-validation | Ensure ASP.NET Viewstate validation is enabled viewstate-encryption | Ensure ASP.NET Viewstate is encrypted wcf-replay-detection | Ensure WCF replays are detected wcf-metadata | Ensure WCF service metadata cannot be sent to the client wcf-exception-detail | Ensure WCF faults do not send detailed exception stack traces to the client

-#Response-based Rules
+## Response-Based Rules

 Contrast.NET will scan the response stream of your application for various security issues.
 You can disable some or all of these checks.
 Disabling all response-based checks will result in a small performance improvement for analyzed web applications.